Gunpla Chronicles 4 - Conclusion

 Assembly

-Putting all the pieces together was a pain.
-The instruction manual just isn’t able to properly convey how the pieces should be positioned and where they should lock into place.
-And you need to do it properly, otherwise the Zeta won’t look like a cohesive and seamless mobile suit.
-I’m not 100% sure if I got it exactly right.
-There is some yellow lining right underneath the head, and all of the photos of the finishd kit suggest that it should be higher up than it is on mine.
-There also seems to be nothing you can do to make the side skirt armor appear flush with the body, which I assume is a tradeoff made in order to accomodate the tranformation feature.
+There is some yellow lining right underneath the head, and all of the photos of the finished kit suggest that it should be higher up than it is on mine.
+There also seems to be nothing you can do to make the side skirt armor appear flush with the body, which I assume is a tradeoff made in order to accommodate the transformation feature.
 Speaking of which…

 Transformation Feature

 The manual devotes three and a half pages to explaining how to transform the Zeta Gundam into Wave Rider mode.
-The steps are hard to understand, and some of them appear to involve some intese contortions.
+The steps are hard to understand, and some of them appear to involve some intense contortions.
 Even if my model could still transform, I’m starting to think I wouldn’t bother.
 It looks way too easy to break something, possibly in ways which would be even worse than the damage I’ve already dealt with.

 Beam Sabers

 None of my kits are holding a beam saber, and since the Zeta’s Beam Rifle still looks kinda janky, it was the perfect choice to be the first.
 Turns out that it is very difficult to lock a beam saber handle into the palm of these RG kits.
-That’s because the hole in the palm is at an angle, in order to accomodate the angled locking peg on the rifle’s handle.
+That’s because the hole in the palm is at an angle, in order to accommodate the angled locking peg on the rifle’s handle.
 The saber handle will still go in, but it will fall out if even slightly disturbed.

 On a related note, the kit comes with two extra beam saber blades, which stick on the barrel of the Beam Rifle.
 These blades are shorter than the regular ones, but unfortunately the attachment points are narrower, so I can’t use them on the beam sabers proper.